What Is An APR?

 Unfortunately, neither notion proves true 100% of the time.
 Plenty of institutions choose not to advertise APR primarily because they want potential customers to contact them and give them the chance to explain their products’ benefits.
 Such institutions might also allow customers to negotiate APR based on individual circumstances.

 In summary, do not immediately assume that an undisclosed APR means an expensive APR.
-And when you do find products with fully disclosed APRs, you should not assume that you have undoubtedly found the cheapest options available.
+And when you find products with fully disclosed APRs, you should not think that you have undoubtedly found the cheapest options available.

 Legally speaking, credit card vendors and financial institutions do not have to include APR when advertising their products.
 They do, on the other hand, have to reply honestly when customers ask for this figure.

 Failing to give an honest answer would violate the Truth in Lending Act of 1968.
-This law requires such companies to provide the absolute truth when it comes to fees and costs in general.
+This law requires such companies to provide the absolute truth regarding fees and costs in general.

-Since that time, the US government has passed additional laws to prevent creditors from providing inaccurate costs.
-Mortgage lenders, for example, must provide estimates to potential customers that show the cost of the loan.
+Since that time, the US government has passed new laws to prevent creditors from providing inaccurate costs.
+For example, mortgage lenders must give estimates to potential customers that show the cost of the loan.
 Due to recent updates to the Mortgage Disclosure Improvement Act, that estimate cannot deviate from the loan’s final APR by more than 0.125 percent.
 If the final APR does break that limit, the mortgage lender must inform the customer and wait three business days before distributing the funds.
 This provision essentially gives the customer the chance to reconsider the loan after learning of the true APR.

 You can thank the Federal Deposit Insurance Corporation (FDIC) for all laws and regulations concerning accurate APRs.
 This government entity even prevents lenders from using outdated tools when performing cost-related calculations.